othermod/DPI-Topper-3/README.md

   - Built-in audio circuit when using 21-bit display mode
   - Includes buffering, filtering, and amplification
   - Compatible with headphones, small speakers, or amplifiers
+  - NOTE: Audio is not working on the Raspberry Pi 5 because they have not yet written the PWM audio drivers.

 ## Project Structure